jaxdem#

 • dt (float, optional) – The global simulation time step.

-• integrator_type (str, optional) – The registered type string for the jaxdem.Integrator to use.
+• linear_integrator_type (str, optional) – The registered type string for the jaxdem.integrators.LinearIntegrator used to evolve translational degrees of freedom.

 • collider_type (str, optional) – The registered type string for the jaxdem.Collider to use.